 Foreword.
-I have toyed with the idea of posting this here for sometime, mainly due to the fact that it does not relate directly to wildlife.
+I have toyed with the idea of posting this here for some time, mainly due to the fact that it does not relate directly to wildlife.
 Well, and perhaps because many people may not agree with me.
 This is however and issue I feel very strongly about and as such I have opted to do so.
 The below post is a mixture of personal experiences and wishful thinking, all of which relate to Britain’s apparent disconnection from nature.
 Wildlife it seems is uncool at present and particularly for young people developing into a nature lover and be a taxing and disheartening process.

-If you define yourself as a young nature lover and are reading this article you will agree to a certain extent with what I am about to say.
-At a young age those who enjoy the natural world are rarely viewed as “cool” among their peers and may, on occasion, face stigmatization and cruel jibes as a result of their chosen hobby.
-Whether you are a budding entomologist, ecologist, conservationist or, like me, a naturalist your favored pastimes are often scoffed at by other young people.
+If you define yourself as a young nature lover and are reading this article, there is a chance you will agree to a certain extent with what I am about to say.
+That, at a young age, those who enjoy the natural world are rarely viewed as cool or indeed, normal (I hate that word), by their peers.
+And on occasion, face stigmatization and cruel jibes because of their chosen hobby.
+Whether you are a budding entomologist, ecologist, conservationist or birder, your favored pastimes are often scoffed at by other young people.
 Those who prefer to spend their time drinking, playing sports or sat in front of the TV watching the latest episode of The Only Way Is Essex.
 A shameful fact but a true one nonetheless.

 Looking back now this was silly, tragic even, but at the time when school seemed like the be all and end all the whole issue proved thoroughly depressing.
 Often to such an extent that I wound up hiding my “wild side” and disguising my love of nature entirely.
 Indeed by the time I finally left high school I had developed a near split personality; “sneaking out birding” and rarely broaching the subject with even my closest friends.
 Maybe I am alone in this regard?
 Maybe others transition into a naturalist with greater ease?
-Who knows, I do feel however that the the stigma associated with being a young and wild has to potential to greatly impact the life of that person.
+Who knows, I do feel however that the stigma associated with being a young and wild has to potential to greatly impact the life of that person.
 Being branded weird, odd and unusual as a result of you passion is far from comforting and can lead to a great deal of personal anguish.

 The labels attached to young naturalists can on occasion be attributed to a dislike of individualism and as anyone who has ever dyed their hair a funny colour may attest, kids do not always take kindly to those who stand out.
 For me however, this stereotyping is a sign of a much wider problem, a population that has become increasingly disconnected from nature.
 No longer is it the norm for children to play outside, catch insects, get dirty and observe animals.
 Now children find themselves glued to a TV screen, rarely stepping foot outdoors and many it seems could not identify a Blue Tit or Bumblebee if it landed on their face or stung them.
 This both saddens and frustrates me though given the lack of knowledge is it any wonder than anyone who bucks the trend is looked upon as an outsider, enjoying something wholly incomprehensible to the vast majority of young people?
 This needs to change.
 Soon.

 What would I would I like to see change?
 A hard question!
 At present I dream of wider education relating to the natural world.
 I wish for a generation of young people that once again embrace the charms of Mother Nature, and once again immerse themselves in the thrills and spills of an outdoor life.
 Should this occur; whether through a change to the curriculum or a change in attitude maybe then people like me and so many others I know will stop being looked upon with suspicion and distaste.
 As I said at the beginning; wildlife is not cool but it should be and those who dedicate their life to studying, observing and above all else enjoying it should not be off put by the misguided animosity of others.
-I wish for a generation of young people who wear their binoculars with pride, a generation that openly talks about last night’s episode of Springwatch and is not ashamed to post related photos to social media.
+I wish for a generation of young people who wear their binoculars with pride, a generation that openly talks about last night’s episode of Springwatch and is not ashamed to post related photos, stories and experiences to social media.

 4,934 total views, 6 views today

 Latest posts by James Common (see all)